Accessing Snowflake Open Catalog Iceberg Tables via External Catalog

 External Catalog:

-• Features: Lakehouse only supports read-only operations
+• Features: Lakehouse supports read-only operations only

 • Database name: ICEBERG_TABLES_DB_FLATTEN